qaisjp/comm2-report/chapters/2-bg/1-comm1.md

 UX issues here include:

-- The creator of this resource is the user name `Remi-X`, but this isn't clear.
+- The creator of this resource is the user named `Remi-X`, but this isn't clear.
 - If the user is logged out, instead of saying "You need to be logged in to vote", the `Rate` row should either:
     - be hidden if the user is not logged in
     - be shown, but prompt for a login when a vote button is clicked